 There are extremely strict planning rules surrounding development in National Parks in the UK.
 And, these rules are designed to protect the natural beauty of the area.
 One criticism of National Parks is that the restriction on new development has driven up prices of houses and businesses.
 Meaning, that local residents are being priced out of the area.

-National Parks are by definition in areas of outstanding natural beauty and draw tourists from all over the world to experience what they have to offer.
+National Parks and Castles in the UK are by definition in areas of outstanding natural beauty and draw tourists from all over the world to experience what they have to offer.
 Within the parks, there are many walking routes and trails, enabling the public to get away from the crowds and experience the countryside.
 Many of the routes are gentle strolls, requiring no special equipment such as climbing shoes.
 For those who do want to dust off their climbing shoes, areas like the Lakes and the Cairngorms offer some of the best climbing and mountaineering in the UK.
 Novices to the climbing and outdoor scene can join one of the many mountaineering clubs around the country.
 Which run organized trips to the parks, provide coaching and instruction on techniques.
 And, will give advice about the best place to buy your crampons, waterproofs and climbing shoes.